atpar/claims-token/README.md

 # claims-token
-reference implmentation of the claims token extension to ERC20
+reference implementation of the claims token extension to ERC20